meddle0x53/trof_partial/PITCHME.md

 ![Image-Absolute](assets/js.png)

 #HSLIDE
+### JavaScript
 * Netscape’s Mocha was the language of the browser
-* It had to have big friends, as it was against a big enemy - Microsoft |
-* So it became the companion language of Java and was renamed to JavaScript |
-* Also, did you know that Netscape wanted it on the server too - see LiveWire |

-#HSLIDE
-### JavaScript
-* JavaScript had to be simple, with almost no verbose syntax, easy to be used by even non-developers
+* It had to be simple, with almost no verbose syntax, easy to be used by even non-developers |
 * So why not make it simple like Scheme, a dynamic, powerful, and functional in nature? |
 * And here we have a use of functional language, because they come with simplicity (and to think that people think of them as complex) |

 #HSLIDE
 ### JavaScript
 * Enter Brendan Eich the father of JavaScript
-* It has to be companion to Java as we said, but simpler, not so verbose and easier to grasp |
+* He wanted Mocha to be something like Scheme for the browser |
+* Also, did you know that Netscape wanted it on the server too - see LiveWire |

+#HSLIDE
-* Because of pressure, what was meant to be a Scheme for the browser turned into something very different |
+* Because of pressure, what was meant to be a Scheme for the browser turned into something very different
+* It had to have big friends, as it was against a big enemy - Microsoft |
+* So it became the companion language of Java and was renamed to JavaScript |

 #HSLIDE
 ### JavaScript